Factory Inventory Management: Common Issues and Their Practical Solutions

 Building resilience means going beyond a single supplier.
 By identifying alternate vendors and tapping into surplus markets, factories can source discontinued components and maintain continuity even when primary suppliers stop production.

-Working with asset recovery specialists provides access to enterprises that still hold surplus of discontinued parts.
-These experts validate quality, manage compliance, and connect you to reliable sources.
+Working with asset recovery specialists provides access to enterprises that still hold a surplus of discontinued parts.
+These experts can help review documentation, assess condition, manage compliance requirements, and connect you to reliable surplus sources.

 6. High Holding and Carrying Costs

 Carrying costs include the expenses of storing inventory, such as warehouse space, insurance, handling, and depreciation over time.
-These hidden costs steadily increase the longer materials sit unused.
+These costs can increase the longer materials sit unused.

-When holding costs rise, they eat into profit margins and reduce overall efficiency.
+When holding costs rise, they reduce profit margins and limit operational efficiency.
 Instead of adding value, excess inventory drains resources and limits a factory’s financial flexibility.

-With Vendor Managed Inventory (VMI), suppliers take responsibility for monitoring stock levels and replenishing items as needed.
-This reduces the amount of inventory factories must store on-site, cutting costs for warehousing, insurance, and handling.
-VMI is the best solution to keep carrying costs low while ensuring critical materials remain available.
+With Vendor Managed Inventory (VMI), suppliers monitor agreed stock levels and replenish items when needed.
+This can reduce the amount of inventory factories store on-site, lowering costs for warehousing, insurance, and handling.
+VMI works best for predictable, repeat-use items where supplier reliability, lead times, and consumption patterns are clear.

-Note: For some equipment, maintaining stock on-site is critical — especially MRO inventory in factories.
+Note: For some equipment, maintaining stock on-site is necessary, especially MRO inventory in factories.
 These items directly support ongoing operations, and shortages can lead to costly downtime.
 In such cases, a balanced approach is essential: reduce excess where possible, but ensure critical spares are always available.

 7. Inventory Idle Time

-The most effective fix is implementing a centralized inventory management system that gives real-time visibility across all sites and processes.
+A practical fix is to implement a centralized inventory management system that gives teams real-time inventory visibility across all sites, storage areas, and active work orders.
 This allows planners to:

 • Track available stock against active work orders.